top of page

 Narrow wash through Mecca Hills near Coffee Bean Canyon, Red Canyon

-Climbing over rock falls from above.
+Climbing over rock falls from the canyon wall.

 Rock slide on Coffee Bean or Red Canyon trail in the Mecca Hills